 This also explains the X-rays recorded: the gravity of the black hole attracts the matter of the main star.
 This collects in a so-called accretion disk around the massive monster, swirls around it at incredibly high speed, is heated up to several million degrees by the friction – and emits X-rays before it disappears in the space-time chasm.

 Cygnus X-1 is by no means the only black hole which the astronomers have detected indirectly.
 So far, they have found a whole series of them with between 4 and 16 solar masses.
 But there is one which is much more massive.
 It is located at the heart of our Milky Way, around 26,000 light years away, and was discovered at the end of the 1990s.
-In 2002, a group including Reinhard Genzel from the Max Planck Institute for Extraterrestrial Physics succeeded in making a sensational discovery: at the Very Large Telescope of the European Southern Observatory (ESO), the scientists observed a star which had approached the galactic center to within a mere 17 light hours (just over 18 billion kilometers).
+In 2002, a group including Reinhard Genzel from the Max Planck Institute for Extraterrestrial Physics succeeded in making a sensational discovery: at the Very Large Telescope of the European Southern Observatory (ESO), the scientists observed a star which had approached the galactic center to within a mere 17 light hours (just over 18 billion kilometers or 11 billion miles).

 During the months and years that followed, they were able to observe the orbital motion of this star, which was given the designation S2.
-It orbits the center of the galaxy (Sagittarius A*) once every 15.2 years at a speed of 5000 kilometers per second.
+It orbits the center of the galaxy (Sagittarius A*) once every 15.2 years at a speed of 5,000 kilometers (3,100 miles) per second.
 From the motion of S2 and other stars, the astronomers concluded that around 4.5 million solar masses are concentrated in a region the size of our planetary system.
 There is only one plausible explanation for such a density: a gigantic black hole.

 Our Milky Way is no exception: the scientists believe that these mass monsters lurk at the centers of most galaxies – some even much larger than Sagittarius A*.
 A black hole of approx. 6.6 billion solar masses is located inside a giant galaxy known as M87!
 Like Sagittarius A*, this stellar system 53 million light years away is also part of the observation program of the Event Horizon Telescope.